 In this section of the Transfer Tool interface, select whether to use the Restricted Restore feature or copy reseller privileges.

-In this section of the Transfer Tool interface, select advanced options for the transfer.
+This section of the Transfer Tool interface provides advanced options for the transfer.
 Click Show to display the list of options.